aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/conversion-and-export/converting-dwg-to-pdf-with-coordinates/_index.md

 using Aspose.CAD.ImageOptions;
 ```

-Let's break down the code into a step-by-step guide for a better understanding:
+Let's break down the code into a step‑by‑step guide for a better understanding:

 ## Step 1: Define the Document Directory